Visualization & Logging

 # print(line)

-This script would output Mermaid syntax representing the actual path taken during that specific flow.run().
+This script would output Mermaid syntax representing the actual path taken during that specific flow.run()

-By combining structured logging (from your nodes) with the ExecutionTree, you gain powerful tools for understanding, debugging, and monitoring your BrainyFlow applications.
+, you gain powerful tools for understanding, debugging, and monitoring your BrainyFlow applications.

 3. Call Stack Debugging